redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 ## Web+ap support

 I landed support for the [web+ap url scheme](https://github.com/fedi-to/fedi-to.github.io/blob/main/webap.md) used to open ActivityPub objects in Tokodon!
 Just like matrix.to links in NeoChat, these allow linking to ActivityPub objects online.
-Once everything is in place, we will be one of the first clients to natively support it!
+Once everything is in place, we will be one of the first clients to support it!

 If you can't wait, it's also possible to open up regular `https` linked posts in Tokodon by passing it as an argument, if you want to hook it up somehow in your browser.